Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Introduction

 A computer hardware and peripheral manufacturer company supplies computer support products to different stores around the country.
+The company allocated a budget to improve sales by doing data analysis on current and historical data.

 ## Problem Statement